Maximal zero product subrings and inner ideals of simple rings: Zero product subrings of prime rings with nonzero heart

+Now we are ready to prove our main result, which describes maximal zero product subsets of prime rings with nonzero hearts (in particular, of simple rings).

-\begin{thm} Let $Q$ be a prime ring with nonzero core containing nonzero nilpotent elements and let $S$ be a subset of $Q$.
+\begin{thm} Let $Q$ be a prime ring with nonzero heart containing nonzero nilpotent elements and let $S$ be a subset of $Q$.
 Then the following are equivalent. \begin{itemize} \item[{\rm (i)}] $S$ is a maximal zero product subset of $Q$.

 \item[{\rm (ii)}] $S$ is a maximal regular inner ideal of $Q$.

 \item[{\rm (iii)}] $S=\cR \cap \cL $, where $(\cR , \ \cL )$ is a maximal orthogonal pair, i.e. $\cR=\rann(\cL)$ and $\cL=\lann(\cR)$. \end{itemize} \end{thm}